svaibhav15656-create/primetrade-app/README.md

 If you have Docker Desktop installed, you can launch the entire project instantly without needing to download MongoDB or Node manually:

-1. Open a terminal in the root folder of the project.
+1. Open a terminal in the root folder of the project .
 2. Run this command:
    ```bash
    docker-compose up --build